icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 is already ongoing.

-(YAT 3 will be skipped to prevent naming conflict with yat3 of Dieter Fauth that became public around the same time as YAT.
+(Version 3 will be skipped to prevent naming conflict with yat3 of Dieter Fauth that became public around the same time as YAT.
 And, 4.0 buzzes more anyway (industry 4.0 and the like ;-))
 ----------------------------------------------------------------------------------------------------